CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ```
 Here, with `--(*)` has been marked an additional `DOCUMENT` field.
 This extra field will be used to store a document from [MTSamples dataset](#samples-mt).

 Just to clarify, [Synthea-based](#samples-syn) and [MTSamples](#samples-mt) are two unrelated datasets.
-Here, we are extending the synthetic dataset with the clinical documents from the MTSamples to create a semi-structural one, to be able to perform more advanced queries.
+Here, we are extending the synthetic dataset with the clinical documents from the MTSamples to create a combined one, to be able to perform more advanced queries.

 A sample document from MTSamples dataset is presented below:
 ```text